Derby of the North: History

 Although FC Groningen and SC Heerenveen played each other for the first time in 1974, the rivalry did not commence until the mid-1990s.
-In the 1970s and 1980s, Groningen was the biggest and most successful football club in the northern provinces.
-Groningen were a regular in the first-tier Eredivisie, qualified several times for European football, and had the largest attendances in the Netherlands besides Ajax, Feyenoord and PSV.
-Heerenveen would not play in the Eredivisie until 1990–91.
-Only SC Veendam joined FC Groningen in the Eredivisie in two discontinuous seasons the 1980s but went straight back down on both occasions.
-As Groningen was the only Northern representative in the top flight, the Dutch media referred to the club as the "Pride of the North".
-Groningen's club anthem, written in the 1980s, mentions the people from the three northern provinces Groningen, Friesland and Drenthe being united in their support for Groningen.
+In the 1970s and 1980s, Groningen were the biggest and most successful football team in the northern provinces.
+They were a regular in the first-tier Eredivisie, qualified several times for European football, beat Atlético Madrid and Inter Milan in the UEFA Cup, and had the largest attendances in the Netherlands besides Ajax, Feyenoord and PSV.
+Only SC Veendam joined FC Groningen in the Eredivisie in two discontinuous seasons the 1980s, but went straight back down on both occasions.
+Heerenveen would not play in the Eredivisie until 1990–91; during that season, Groningen competed for the league title, ultimately finishing in third place.
+As Groningen had been the only Northern representative in the top flight, the Dutch media referred to the club as the "Pride of the North".
+Groningen's club anthem, written in the 1970s, mentions the people from the three northern provinces Groningen, Friesland and Drenthe being united in their support for Groningen.

-During the early 1990s, Groningen began to decline and were relegated from the Eredivisie in 1997–98.
-Heerenveen won promotion to the Eredivisie in 1992–93 and started to climb up the Eredivisie table in subsequent years.
+During the early 1990s, however, Groningen began to decline and were relegated from the Eredivisie in 1997–98.
+Heerenveen won promotion to the Eredivisie in 1992–93 and started to climb up the Eredivisie table in the following years.
 The side finished second in the 1999–2000 Eredivisie and qualified for the Champions League.
 Groningen won promotion back to the top tier the same season.

-Heerenveen, under the guidance of chairman Riemer van der Velde, were referred by the Dutch media as a "family club" and gained sympathy by embracing its Frisian identity; Heerenveen have modelled their kit after the Frisian flag and play the Frisian provincial anthem before every home match.
-In the early 21st century, the Dutch media referred to Heerenveen as "everybody's second favorite team".
+Heerenveen, under the guidance of chairman Riemer van der Velde, were referred by the Dutch media as a "family club", embracing its Frisian identity; Heerenveen have modelled their kit after the Frisian flag and play the Frisian provincial anthem before every home match.
+In the early 2000s, the Dutch media referred to Heerenveen as "everybody's second favorite team".
 During the same era, Groningen's supporters clashed several times with fans of other clubs.
-Heerenveen began to brand itself as the "Pride of the North", which had been Groningen's nickname, as the club had surpassed Groningen in domestic results.
-The rivalry intensified, particularly from Groningen's side, whose supporters began to refer to their side as the "people's club" with a passionate following, while they regarded Heerenveen fans as "fairweather supporters" with the worst atmosphere in the league.
+Heerenveen began to brand itself as the "Pride of the North", which is Groningen's nickname, as the club had surpassed Groningen in domestic performance.
+The rivalry intensified, particularly from Groningen's side, whose supporters named themselves the "people's club" with a passionate following, while they regarded Heerenveen fans as "fairweather supporters" with the worst atmosphere in the league.

-In early 2006, Groningen left their outdated Oosterparkstadion for the Euroborg, and the club's crowd troubles became a thing of the past.
+In early 2006, Groningen left their outdated Oosterparkstadion for Euroborg.
 In their new stadium, Groningen began to close the gap and climbed up the league table.
 Around the same time, Heerenveen's "friendly image" began to attenuate.